 - Try using any of the numerous types of active seating.
-With these kinds of seats, students move their legs and/or arms, and engage their core while participating in class.
+With these seats, students move their legs and/or arms and engage their core while participating in class.
 Some examples are the Standing Desk, Therapy Balls, Ball Chairs, and Active Wobble Seating.

 - Display photos of folks being active all around your room.

 - Have a space for students to bring photos of themselves being active.

 - Use music to motivate your movers.
 A small Bluetooth speaker doesn’t take up much room, can be recharged, won’t blast music too loud for neighboring classes, and can play appropriate and current music you put on your phone or tablet.

 - Have equipment ready for activities.
 Things like juggling scarves, cones for stations, yarn/fluff balls, etc. on hand make it easier for you to get active quickly.

 It is recommended that children get 60 minutes of physical activity every day.
 If your school has daily PE and recess twice a day, they may be getting close to that goal.
 However, you may not have daily PE, and even if there are two recesses you can’t guarantee all kids are active during that time.
 So, having activity breaks in the classroom scheduled throughout the day will certainly add up those minutes to help them reach their goal.
 Aside from simply adding activity minutes to their day, activity breaks are great for learning.
 It’s recommended that students get a kinesthetic brain break every 30 minutes or so throughout the day.
 That may seem like a lot, but research shows that students need to change things up that often to help them focus and re-energize for more efficient learning.
 So, how can you make this happen?
 Here are a few suggestions: